adibarra/enchant-tweaker/README.md

 Normally renaming an item will cost a similar amount of levels as adding an enchantment onto an item.
 Enabling this will force the cost for renaming items to always be one level.
 For those who don't enjoy spending nineteen levels to rename a pickaxe... again.

 ### Not Too Expensive
 Normally once an item's enchant/repair cost reaches 40 levels you can no longer enchant or repair it.
 Enabling this tweak alters the "Too Expensive!" mechanic in the anvil changing the level it activates at to one of your choosing.
+Client-side install will hide the "Too Expensive!" message.
+Otherwise, it will still appear but will not prevent the action.

 ### Prior Work is Cheaper
 Normally when enchanting/repairing an item, each operation will double the cost of the next action.
 Enabling this tweak will let you customize the penalty.